Skip to main content

 Subcontracting and award of procurement contract

-The beneficiary may resort to subcontracting for specific technical services, which are part of the action tasks, requiring specialised skills (relating to the legal, accounting, tax, human resources fields, IT, etc.) or implementation contracts.
-The costs incurred by the beneficiary for this type of services may therefore be considered eligible costs provided they meet all the other criteria described in the grant agreement.
+In principle, limited subcontracting of services is allowed, provided it does not cover core activities on which the achievement of the objectives of the action directly depends.
+As a rule, tasks performed by the coordinator under the grant agreement cannot be subcontracted 3 .
+The beneficiary may resort to subcontracting for non-core activities, such as specific technical services, which are part of the action tasks, requiring specialised skills (relating to the legal, accounting, tax, human resources fields, IT, etc.) or implementation contracts.
+The costs incurred by the beneficiary for this type of services may therefore be considered eligible costs provided they meet all the other criteria described in the grant agreement, such as best value for money and absence of conflict of interest.

 In the event of implementation contract exceeding a value of EUR 60 000, the National or Executive Agency may impose special rules on the beneficiary, in addition to those referred to in the previous paragraph.
 Those special rules would be published on the websites of the National Agencies or the Executive Agency.